Here’s How Selling A Life Insurance Policy Works

 Before selling your life insurance policy, it can be helpful to understand the advantages and disadvantages of a life settlement.
 After all, entering any major financial situation should not be done lightly; policyholders need to understand what will happen when they sell their policy to prepare themselves and any beneficiaries for changes or repercussions.

-Lump-Sum Payment: One of the biggest advantages of selling a life insurance policy is the one-time lump payout that it comes with.
+- One of the biggest advantages of selling a life insurance policy is the one-time, lump-sum payout that it comes with.
 This provides immediate liquid assets for the policyholder, which can be used for things like medical bills, retirement, or even to travel with family members.
 The fact is, surrendering a policy just doesn’t pay out as much as a life settlement.
 The average surrender value of a life insurance policy is $460 for every $100,000 in value.
 However, a life settlement is likely to return at least 20% of the death benefit of the policy, which is often significantly higher.
 In the example above, 20% of $100,000 is $20,000—much higher than the $460 above.

-No Longer Responsible for Premiums: In addition to receiving the payout, selling a life insurance policy means that sellers no longer have to worry about paying potentially costly premiums.
+- In addition to receiving the payout, selling a life insurance policy means that sellers no longer have to worry about paying costly premiums.
 Even those who choose to sell only a portion of their policy can benefit as they will no longer pay any premiums while receiving a portion of the death benefit.

 How to Sell a Life Insurance Policy

-Once you have decided to look into selling your life insurance policy, you likely have a lot of questions, including how to find the best life settlement companies, how it all works, and more.
+Once you have decided to look into selling your life insurance policy, you likely have a lot of questions, including how to find the best companies that buy life insurance policies, as well as how it all works.
 To help you out, we’ve compiled a list of questions—including step-by-step instructions on using a free life settlement calculator, filling out an application, and what to expect throughout the process.

 Who Buys Life Insurance Policies?